Our Portfolio - Digital Health

 Khushi Baby

-Climate Health Vulnerability Index (CHVI): an Al-based real- time decision support tool to help assess climate-related health risks and enable proactive public health interventions o reduce community health risks.
+Climate Health Vulnerability Index (CHVI): an AI-based real-time decision support tool to help assess climate-related health risks and enable proactive public health interventions to reduce community health risks.

 Medprime Technologies

-An AI-based detection, parasitic load calculation and species differentiation for faster and accurate diagnosisĀ ofĀ malaria.
+Artificial Intelligence-based detection, parasitic load calculation, and species differentiation for faster and more accurate diagnosis of malaria.

 NVBDCP